lunar-rf/.github/README.md

 [journal.lunar.sh](https://journal.lunar.sh/)

-Technical journal for engineers, hobbyists and makers hosted by [@lunar-rf](https://github.com/lunar-rf) labs.
+Technical journal for engineers, hobbyists and makers hosted by [@lunar-rf](https://github.com/lunar-rf) labs.<br>

-For more info visit the journal's [about](https://journal.lunar.sh/about/) page.<br>
+For more info visit the journal's [about](https://journal.lunar.sh/about/) page.

 **Note**: The repositories listed here are authored by contributors to the Lunar Journal.

 Authors: